-DirecTV Now: NBA Playoffs Live Stream without cable
+DirecTV Now: NBA Finals Live Stream without cable

-If Sling TV doesn’t do it for you, then I’d recommend using DirecTV Now for watching the playoffs.
-You’ll get the most important channels you’ll need, including ABC, TNT and ESPN all within the least expensive channel bundle called “Live a Little” for $35 per month.
+If Sling TV doesn’t do it for you, then I’d recommend using DirecTV Now for watching the NBA Finals.
+You’ll get ABC within the least expensive channel bundle called “Live a Little” for $35 per month.
 You’ll also get entertainment channels like A&E, History, Viceland and National Geographic channel.

 The nice thing about DirecTV Now is that you can also stream the game on your iPhone or tablet on the go.
 And you can use your subscription to sign into pay-TV apps for ABC and WatchESPN.